uscore2/uscore2.github.io/_posts/2019-03-29-international-conference-on-risks-security-and-citizenship-2019.md

 With this event, we pretend to reflect on the problematic of risk in the context of the implementation of the Sendai Framework for Disaster Risk Reduction 2015-2030 at the local level, in coherence with the three pillars of the international agenda: International Strategy for Disaster Risk Reduction, Objectives of Sustainable Development and the Action Plan for Climate Action.

 In this thought we develop a thematic multidisciplinary program for knowledge sharing and the application of methodologies regarding the reduction of Disaster Risk, as well has the safeguard of the security of citizens and their communities.”
-[Test 1](http://www.smpcb.pt/icrsc2019/en/apresentacao.htm "Test 2")
+[Visit the ICRSC 2019 website](http://www.smpcb.pt/icrsc2019/en/apresentacao.htm "Link to ICRSC 2019 website")

 ![ICRSC 2019 Programme Crop with white background.jpg]({{site.baseurl}}/media/ICRSC 2019 Programme Crop with white background.jpg)